-There is only one name for professional painters when it comes to painting brushes–I rarely am this blunt but please buy this brush: Purdy.
-That link is the one for you if you are a do-it-yourself-er.
+There is only one name for professional painters when it comes to paint brushes–I rarely am this blunt but please buy the best paint brushes from this brand: Purdy (here their website).
+They are high quality brushes.
+That is true for exterior and interior painting.
+This link is the one for you if you are a do-it-yourself-er.
 It’s 2-inches wide.
-(I use a 3.5 inch or ever 4 if I can get them and I won’t hire a painter who uses less than 2.5).
+I use a 3.5 inch or ever 4 if I can get them and I won’t hire a painter who uses less than 2.
 But most of all it’s LATEX-ONLY.
-See below oforwhy.

 - And to keep your brush for a long time, be sure to read my post about the best way to clean paint brush!

-Why Purdy’s Nylox is the Best Painting Brush
+Why Purdy’s Nylox is the Best Paint Brush for Painting Walls

-But here is the main reason: the bristle.
+But here is the main reason why this is the best professional paint brushes: the bristle.
 The Nylox bristles hold a great amount of paint without dripping and the texture is designed to find the corner of a room or corner next to a window frame very easily: like magic really.
+It is a quality brush.

 - You almost don’t even need a steady hand.